ysyk2021/the-art-of-empowerment-in-the-workplace-how-to-build-a-culture-of-trust-and-respect/src/chapter-7-4.md

-Chapter 7: Managing Change Through Empowerment: Celebrating Successes and Recognizing Accomplishments
+Celebrating Successes and Recognizing Accomplishments
 =====================================================================================================

 Managing change through empowerment is not just about managing resistance and conflict; it's also about celebrating successes and recognizing accomplishments along the way.
 By celebrating successes and recognizing accomplishments, individuals can build confidence and motivation among colleagues, and promote a sense of investment and ownership in the success of the organization.
 In this chapter, we will explore strategies for celebrating successes and recognizing accomplishments during the change process.